tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Is the "// Stealth knockback.
 Moved from GetWeaponKnockback" change fine?
 It seems the Player.stealth value is being remapped, so moving this logic and applying it using the remapped value might be an issue.
 - Player.CollideWithNPCs changed, new parameters
 - Player.ApplyDamageToNPC changed, new parameters, new overloads
+- There are some changed patches that now use Item.RequestNewItem, these will need to have changes to support dropping instanced data
+- Double check that allDamage and allCrit are used in new armor set code

 # New Fields that might need more documentation